Mateis/work-website/index.md

 Hey, you must be drinking tea or coffee from my mug.
 Enjoy it!

-I would like to help you realise your dreams.
-[Software](#web-and-mobile-software-product-development), [media](#media-production) and [events](#events) we could create together.

-I've done the handwork many times, and will ask others to help me build what you're after.
+I'm sure you have dreams.
+Maybe you call them ambitions, goals or passions.
+Let's make them happen.
+I create [Software](#web-and-mobile-software-product-development), [media](#media-production) and [events](#events).
+Are we a fit?
+Then I will build the team and get it done.

 If you'd like to meet up to share a coffee or tea some time, do [reach out to me via WhatsApp](https://chat.whatsapp.com/HJY7pbwJonwJSzgeyziX7M)!